pauliejes/SandboxDocs/docs/developer-guide/Extending.md

 ```
 The EditorView will route VWF API notification calls to your editor, similar to a VWF View Driver.

-## Add a new editor camera mode
+## Add a new Editor Camera mode

 Camera modes used during editing are fundementally different than cameras used during gameplay.
-You really should try to avoid using the editor camera as part of a published simulation.
+You really should try to avoid using the Editor Camera as part of a published simulation.

 There is only one editorCamera.
 This camera is controlled with several different algorithms as defined in the various camera controller modules.
 Adding a new camera object independant of the existing editorCamera is beyond the scope of this discussion.

-You can add new editor camera modes by creating a new file in `support/client/lib/vwf/view/threejs/`.
+You can add new Editor Camera modes by creating a new file in `support/client/lib/vwf/view/threejs/`.
 This file should be a require.js define call that returns an object.
 This object should implement
 ```
    this.initialize = function(camera){...}  //store the incoming camera
    this.activate = function(){...}          //this controller has been activated